DataBiosphere/azul/README.md

 # 6. Branch flow & development process

+**This section should be considered a draft.
+It describes a future extension to the current branching flow.**

 The section below describes the flow we want to get to eventually, not the one we are currently using while this repository recovers from the aftermath of its inception.